 Here are a few of the more ‘behind-the-scenes’ roles that keep the parish running smoothly:

-The group is always looking for enthusiastic men and women to pray.
+The group is always looking for enthusiastic men and women to offer their prayers.
 Members gather at the church once a month, generally on the third Thursday morning at 10:00 AM to share updates.

 New requests and updates are circulated by telephone and email.
 Bonnie Bailey is the contact person.
 Connect with her at 250-592-9847 or bonniecbailey [at] gmail [dot] com.